VI - 1.40 - Policy on Sexual Harassment and Other Sexual Misconduct

 Supportive Measures may include counseling, extensions of deadlines or other course-related adjustments, modifications of work or class schedules, no-contact orders between the parties, changes in work or housing locations, leaves of absence, and other similar measures.

-Supportive Measures may also include assistance from the University in obtaining appropriate medical attention, including transporting a Complainant to the nearest designated hospital.
-The designated hospital for the University that offers Sexual Assault Forensic (SAFE) Exam is University of Maryland Prince George’s Hospital located at 3001 Hospital Drive, Cheverly, MD 20785.
+Supportive Measures may also include assistance from the University in obtaining appropriate medical attention, including transporting a complainant to the nearest designated hospital.
+The designated hospital for the Bowie State University that offers the Sexual Assault Forensic (SAFE) Exam is University of Maryland Prince George’s Hospital located at 3001 Hospital Drive, Cheverly, MD 20785.

 The University, through the Title IX Coordinator, will engage in an interactive collaboration with the requesting party to determine which supportive measure(s) will best assist the party in maintaining participation in the University’s educational program or activity.